If you're looking to get a mortgage, you're going to come across the term LTV. But what does it mean, and how important is it really?

 A 90% mortgage would mean that you’ve borrowed the remaining £180,000 from a lender.
 It’d be this mortgage you’d apply for when looking at lenders.

-First, the higher the LTV, the more you need to borrow to buy the property you’re after.
+The higher the LTV, the higher the percentage you borrow from the property's price.
 Unfortunately for the lender, this is a bigger risk.

 If you’ve got a 5% or 10% deposit it means you have less equity in the property.
-This increases the risk that the lender loses out if you can’t keep up with the repayments and you could face reposession of your home.
+This increases the chance that the lender loses out if you can’t keep up with the repayments and you could face reposession of your home.

-The larger the deposit you have, the safer you are seen to be as a borrower.
+The lower the LTV, and the larger your deposit, the safer you are seen to be as a borrower.

 LTV = 90%